 We were to be on call, ready to depart at a moment’s notice.

 I had read Alfred Lansing’s Endurance and was familiar with the story of Sir Ernest Shackleton’s shipwreck and rescue in Antarctica.
+(See our list of best Antarctica books).
 One detail glossed over in the book is where and how, after he returned to South America, he obtained the ships and supplies needed to return and rescue his crew.
 Over cocktails at Bar Shackleton in Hotel Jose Nogueira’s Le Pergola Restaurant, these questions were answered.
 A beautiful series of paintings adorn the walls visually recounting Shackleton’s story.
 Legend has it that it was in this historic house where Shackleton made his pitch to the local wool barons to finance his return trip to rescue his crew.
 Our meal here was like dining in a living museum.

 After dinner we received another briefing.
 A plan was in place to acquire the needed aircraft and we would know more in the morning.
 Upon waking the next day, we were advised that we would be leaving midday, but not for Antarctica.
 We would travel overland to Argentina where a special aircraft had been secured that could handle the icy conditions.
 In the meantime, the expedition leaders provided a guided walk to the town plaza, the cemetery and the waterfront.
 After lunch at the Dreams Hotel overlooking the waterfront, we boarded buses for the three-hour journey to Argentina.
 The scenery was beautiful, and most guests understood the circumstances and enjoyed the unexpected adventure.
 Upon arrival at Rio Gallegos, the capital of the Patagonian province of Santa Cruz in Southern Argentina, we checked into our hotel, had dinner and anxiously went to sleep.